 Longest standing Nursing College in Wisconsin—more than 100 years of rich history!

 Accredited by the Higher Learning Commission and the Commission on Collegiate Nursing Education

 Approved by the Wisconsin State Board of Nursing

-The Columbia College of Nursing is affiliated with Columbia St. Mary's Health System and more than 60 community clinical sites to ensure that students receive the benefits of the latest advances in nursing education, while remaining on the cutting edge of the changing healthcare environment.
+The Columbia College of Nursing is affiliated with Columbia St. Mary's Health System and several clinical sites to ensure that students receive the benefits of the latest advances in nursing education, while remaining on the cutting edge of the changing healthcare environment.